Probing emergent axion electrodynamics with waveguide apparatus

-The anomalous Hall effect arises when time-reversal symmetry is broken by SOC effects, typically observed in the ferromagnetic phase of certain materials.
+The AQHE arises when time-reversal symmetry is broken by SOC effects, typically observed in the ferromagnetic phase of certain materials.
 Additionally, topologically protected charged edge states lead to quantized Hall conductivity (for a review, see Ref.~\cite{Nagaosa-RMP-2010}).
 In turn, CME emerges as a consequence of chiral anomaly yielding an imbalance of right- and left-handed chiral fermions under a magnetic field.
 In addition, this imbalance is linked to the topology of gauge fields by the Atiyah-Singer index theorem, ensuring that the resulting chiral current is dissipationless \cite{kharzeev-PRD-2008,kharzeev}.
 Evidence of such an effect in the quark-gluon plasma have been reported in Refs.~ \cite{Alice-Coll-NPA-2014,Star-Coll-PRL-2015}.
-More recently, its detection has also been associated with dark matter phenomenon \cite{Hong-PRD-110-055036-2024}, where presumably axionic dark particles would induce an alternating current along magnetic fields in stars and galaxies.
-Although originally rooted in the framework of high energy physics, this effect has also been recently observed in condensed matter: the Weyl semimetal ZrTe$_5$ conductivity is proportional to the applied magnetic field squared, $|\bbold|^2$, a clear signature of CME, as reported in Ref.~\cite{Kharzeev-Nat-Phys-2016}.
-In addition, the optical properties encompassed by the Fresnel coefficients are modified in the presence of such a chiral magnetic current \cite{Ronald-PRB110-174427-2024}.
+More recently, its detection has also been linked to dark matter phenomena \cite{Hong-PRD-110-055036-2024}, where axionic dark particles are predicted to induce alternating currents along magnetic fields in stars and galaxies.
+Although originally proposed in the high energy physics realm, this effect has also recently been investigated in condensed matter systems, so that electric conductivity scaling with the applied magnetic field squared, $|\bbold_\text{ext}|^2$, has been interpreted as a signature of the CME \cite{science.aac6089,TaAs,Kharzeev-Nat-Phys-2016,GdPtBi}, even though its unambiguous identification remains under debate \cite{TaP,PhysRevX.8.031002,NatureReview}.
+To address these challenges alternative approaches, including optical probing, have been suggested to detect the CME in a more direct and unambiguous way \cite{Ronald-PRB110-174427-2024} (see also the ``Optical experiments'' section in Ref.~\cite{NatureReview} for a brief review).

 In turn, waveguide devices are widely used to control the profile, the intensity, and the spot of electromagnetic waves designed to characterize a given sample, to send and receive information, and so forth.
 For that, transverse electromagnetic (TEM) modes appear to be the most suitable ones for several applications since they ensure high efficiency and minimize losses and dispersion along the guide.
 However, pure TEM waves are idealized modes which would propagate only under ideal circumstances of both media (vacuum or another linear, isotropic, and homogeneous medium) and boundary conditions (perfect conductor).
 In practice, due to the finite conductivity of real conductors the best one can do is using suitable materials and geometries that allow almost perfect TEM waves to flow.